 Born in Doncaster in 1975, Michael was brought up in Edlington, then a pit village in South Yorkshire.
 He was educated at St Mary's RC primary school, Edlington, and at the McAuley RC School, Doncaster.
 He went on to read Politics at the University of Nottingham, graduating in 1997.

-Before being elected as MP for Barnsley East, Michael worked at 10 Downing Street as Chief Political Spokesman for the then Prime Minister Gordon Brown.
-He previously worked as a Special Adviser in a variety of government roles, including: Transport, Local Government and the Regions; Defence; for the Leader of the House of Commons; and for the Government Chief Whip.
+Before being elected as the MP for Barnsley East, Michael worked at 10 Downing Street as Chief Political Spokesman for the then Prime Minister Gordon Brown.
+He previously worked as a Special Adviser in a variety of government roles including: Transport, Local Government and the Regions; Defence; for the Leader of the House of Commons; and for the Government Chief Whip.

-Since being elected, Michael has joined several All-Party Parliamentary Groups (APPGs).
-He is currently: Vice-Chair of the APPG on Heart Disease (working closely with the British Heart Foundation); Vice-Chair of the APPG for Brass Bands; Vice-Chair of Labour Friends of Israel; a member of the Executive Committee of the British-American Parliamentary Group; and a national champion for the Save the Children charity.
+As an MP during the last Parliament, Michael joined several All-Party Parliamentary Groups (APPGs).
+He has been: Vice-Chair of the APPG on Heart Disease (working closely with the British Heart Foundation); Vice-Chair of the APPG for Brass Bands; Vice-Chair of Labour Friends of Israel; a member of the Executive Committee of the British-American Parliamentary Group; and a 'Parliamentary Champion' for the Save the Children charity.

-Michael frequently writes for the Yorkshire Post and the Barnsley Chronicle, as well as for a variety of Labour journals and blogs, including: Tribune; Labour Uncut; Labour List; Fabian Review; and Progress.
+Michael has had regular columns in both the South Yorkshire Times and the Barnsley Independent, and he frequently writes for a variety of Labour journals and blogs, including: Tribune; Labour Uncut; Labour ListFabian Review; and Progress.
 He has also written for the Daily Telegraph, The Guardian, the Huffington Post, the New Statesman, the Yorkshire Post, PoliticsHome, Total Politics magazine and the Barnsley Chronicle.
 He is also an occasional guest presenter on We Are Barnsley Radio.